 Treat Your /blog like a homepage

-This page should not just be short list of content that you have recently posted.
-Instead, it should be a useful homepage type format!
+This page should not just be a short list of content that you have recently posted.
+Instead, it should be a useful homepage-type format!

-You’re aiming to surface high value content based on your keyword forecasts/research and off-board you to specific tag pages or posts.
-(This is also self-critism for this very blog, but don’t worry folks we’re working on it)
+You aim to surface high-value content based on your keyword forecasts/research and off-board you to specific tag pages or posts.
+(This is also self-criticism for this very blog, but don’t worry folks we’re working on it)

 H/t to Ahrefs and @patrickstox for doing a fantastic job on this score – You can see they have surfaced categories, and highlighted useful content for each sub-topic